tball78/AlexaPi/README.md

 If your alexa isn't running on startup you can check /var/log/alexa.log for errrors.

-If the error is complaining about alsaaudio you may need to check the name of your soundcard input device, use `arecord -L`
+Check to see if the python service is running by typing this command in the terminal: `ps aux | grep python`

-The device name can be set in the settings at the top of main.py
+If there is an error complaining about alsaaudio you may need to check the name of your soundcard input device, use `arecord -L`.
+The device name can be set in the settings at the top of `main.py`, under the device variable.

-You may need to adjust the volume and/or input gain for the microphone, you can do this with `alsamixer`
+You may need to adjust the volume and/or input gain for the microphone, you can do this with `alsamixer`.

 ### Advanced Install